 The Simple Economics of Optimal Persuasion (with Giorgio Martini)

-we show that the approach extends to the general case with no restrictions on Sender's utility.
+We show that the approach extends to competition in persuasion and persuasion problems with no restrictions on Sender's utility.

 The Effects of Post-Auction Bargaining between Bidders

 An additional award in the Best Paper Prize for Young Economists category at the 2015 WIEM conference

 I study an auction model in which the auction is followed by bargaining between bidders.
 Bidders with multi-unit demand bid for an object and then bargain over additional units.